Volivoli Beach first opened its doors in November 2005, and since then we have been welcoming travellers from all over the world.

 Many of our staff are locals and they are always keen to share stories of the area and spots to see.

 Sheba is our receptionist and is a local from Rakiraki village.

 Pola is a dive instructor and has been working these waters for the past 6 years.
 His local knowledge will ensure your time on the tank will be packed with sea-life.

 Meeting guests, working at the dive hut and bar, Jennifer is another friendly face you will see a lot of at Volivoli Beach.
-She is also another local from Nananu I Ra Island and can give you plenty of advice about our area.
+She is also another local from Nananu I Ra Island.